broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 ### Defining candidate elements from a DHS or ATAC bam
 A typical way to define candidate elements is by calling peaks from a Dnase-seq or ATAC-seq bam file.
 Below we provide a convenience function for defining candidate regions using the MACS2 peak caller.

+**Note:** This is a convenience function only.
+We acknowledge that MACS2 is originally designed as a ChIP-Seq peak caller.
+In practice we have also noticed that the number of peaks called by MACS2 (and their length) may be dependent on the signal to noise ratio of the input dataset.
+Defining candidate regions is an active area of research.

 ```curateFeatures.py``` is a wrapper around MACS2 which produces candidate regions from a Dnase-seq or ATAC-seq bam file.
 The script performs the following steps: